Unlock hundreds more features

 RNA

 DNA carries hereditary instructions used in growth, development, and functioning of all living organisms.
 It consists of nucleotide sequences forming genes.
-See DNA for more.
+See for more.

 What is often called the powerhouse of the cell?